Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Classification of the Dataset Using LLMs

 \section{Classification of the Dataset Using LLMs}

-Having gathered a dataset of potentially AI-relevant image-based posts based on keyword match, we further classified the posts using large language models (LLMs)~\cite{abburi2023generative,zhang2024pushing,pangakis2024knowledge} First, since keyword matching can be imprecise, we use classifiers to filter the dataset to only retain posts and comments genuinely pertaining to AI-generated images.
-Second, we differentiate between text that identifies the image in the post as being AI-generated, versus those that broadly mention AI-generated images.
+Having gathered a dataset of potentially AI-relevant image-based posts based on keyword match, we further classified the posts using large language models (LLMs)~\cite{abburi2023generative,zhang2024pushing,pangakis2024knowledge}. \newt{The overall goal of this classification task is to identify (a) \textbf{Transparent AI posts}, where the creator implies the image is AI-generated (b) \textbf{Suspected AI posts}, where a commenter implies the image is AI-generated.
+We approach this task from two aspects.} First, since keyword matching can be imprecise, we use classifiers to filter the dataset to only retain posts and comments genuinely pertaining to AI-generated images.
+Second, we differentiate between text that identifies the image in the post as being AI-generated, versus those that broadly mention AI-generated images. \newt{Importantly, we do not attempt to establish whether the image is \textit{actually} AI-generated, since this task is beyond the scope of this paper which focuses on disclosures of and responses to AI-alleged images.
+While a perfect classifier for AI-generated images and art (a famously difficult challenge~\cite{ghiuruau2024distinguishing,epstein2023online}) would have been useful to substantiate these author and commenter claims about AI, the existence of such classifier would have negated the need to study disclosure and accusations altogether.}

-To this end, we developed textual prompts and utilized the ChatGPT API\footnote{\url{https://platform.openai.com/docs/api-reference/introduction}}.
-Three distinct prompts were developed to correspond with each of the three type of text in our dataset: post's title or body, comments made by the author of the post, and comments by other users (see Appendix~C).
+\newt{Prior work has demonstrated the suitability of LLMs for text classification, when validated by human annotators~\cite{choksi2024under, dunivin2025scaling}.} We thus developed textual prompts and utilized the ChatGPT API\footnote{\url{https://platform.openai.com/docs/api-reference/introduction}} (\texttt{GPT-4o} model).
+Three distinct prompts were developed to correspond with each of the three types of text in our dataset: post's title or body, comments made by the author of the post, and comments by other users (see Appendix~\ref{llm_prompts_classification}).
 These prompts were designed following the principles of chain-of-thought prompting~\cite{wei2022chain}.
 Each prompt required the language model to provide reasoning before giving a classification decision.
 Additionally, each prompt included nine examples from the dataset, implementing an in-context few-shot learning approach~\cite{wei2022chain}.